 US judge orders stop to Postal Service cuts, echoing others

-A federal judge in Philadelphia joined others Monday in ordering the U.S. Postal Service to halt recent cuts that critics say are causing mail delays and threatening the integrity of the presidential election.
+PHILADELPHIA (AP) — A federal judge in Philadelphia joined others Monday in ordering a halt to recent Postal Service cuts that critics say are causing mail delays and threatening the integrity of the presidential election.

+Postal Service officials have previously said they would consider their legal options as injunctions were issued.
+Spokesperson David A. Partenheimer said the agency did not have an immediate response Monday.

-Lawyers for the Postal Service say new Postmaster General Louis DeJoy never ordered a slowdown or overtime ban.
-However, they conceded in court last week that local postal managers may have interpreted the guidance from Washington that way.
+Postal Service officials say new Postmaster General Louis DeJoy never ordered a slowdown or overtime ban.
+However, their lawyers conceded in court last week that local managers may have interpreted the guidance from Washington that way.

-Because of that lack of clarity, McHugh said, a national injunction that echoes the others that were issued was necessary.
+Because of that lack of clarity, McHugh said, a national injunction that echoes three others issued this month was necessary.

-State officials had told McHugh that on-time delivery of first-class mail fell 10% from July to August, aggravating and even endangering customers who rely on mail delivery for food, medications and other essentials.
+“This is a major victory and confirms — for every senior who has not received their timely shipment of prescription drugs and every voter who needs the reliable delivery of their mail-in ballots — that Postmaster General DeJoy was making false promises,” Pennsylvania Attorney General Josh Shapiro, a lead plaintiff, said in a statement Monday.

+While service began rebounding toward the end of summer, no Postal Service region was meeting the agency’s target of delivering more than 95% of first-class mail within five days, according to data obtained this month by The Associated Press through a Freedom of Information Act request.

-The case before McHugh was filed by attorneys general in Pennsylvania, California, Delaware, Maine, Massachusetts, North Carolina and the District of Columbia.
+Shapiro was joined in the Philadelphia case by attorneys general in California, Delaware, Maine, Massachusetts, North Carolina and the District of Columbia.
 Federal judges in Washington state and New York issued similar orders this month.

+In the former case, which involved several presidential election battleground states, U.S. District Judge Stanley Bastian said the state officials had made a “strong showing” that the Trump administration was using the Postal Service “as a tool in partisan politics.”

 By MARYCLAIRE DALE